Bengt Garpe

-Bengt Oskar Gabriel Garpe (born 1 March 1916) is a retired Swedish football forward.
+Bengt Oskar Gabriel Garpe (born 1 March 1916) is a Swedish retired football forward.

 Originally from IFK Västerås, Garpe joined Djurgården in 1935 and played there until 1948.
 He was the internal top scorer in the 1943–44 season.
 Not all years in the Swedish top-flight Allsvenskan, Garpe made 41 top-tier appearances for Djurgården and scored 10 goals.